Key Items of a Business Process:

 The Witness for the Defense – the potential downside of BPA

 So what about the other side of the story?
-In every solid debate you need to have both sides of the discussion.
+In every solid debate, you need to have both sides of the discussion.
 A ying to the yang.
 A why to the why not.

 What are the potential disadvantages of business process automation?
 It does seem to be the consensus that business process automation is the way to go but it is not Utopia.
 While business process automation (BPA) offers many benefits, there can also be potential disadvantages to consider.
 It would be quite blind of us not to at least call out the areas that need consideration before diving into the world of business process automation.
+There are also future trends of BPA to consider that I'd recommend for you to explore.

 Initial Costs: